HAPPY memories of day trips to the seaside were created for patients as Primrose Hospice was transformed into Bromsgrove-on-Sea.

 There were games of archery, bats and balls, a chocolate claw machine while patients also enjoyed an old fashioned fish and chips with mushy peas for lunch.

-Katy Power, head of Clinical Services at Primrose Hospice, said: “We held these beach days to help our day hospice patients to remember good times and reminisce about their childhoods.
+A spokesperson at Primrose Hospice, said: “We held these beach days to help our day hospice patients to remember good times and reminisce about their childhoods.

 “Sadly, a lot of our patients now can’t go to the beach so it is helping them to still have the experience of spending the day at the seaside.